 Population entitlement to publicly financed health care is based not only on legal residence but also on income, age and priority status.
 The UHCP introduced in 2013 led to a massive expansion in publicly financed coverage, which rose from around 43% of the population at the end of 2012 to around 91% by 2017.
 Vertical programmes provide some coverage for priority diseases and conditions to all legal residents.
 Around 9% of the population relies mainly on private health insurance for coverage.

 The main gaps in the publicly financed benefits package are dental care and outpatient medicines.
 The UHCP excludes dental care and only covered around 50 medicines between 2013 and 2016.
-Medicines for four common chronic conditions were added in 2017, but for the poorest households, pensioners, veterans and people with disabilities only.
+A limited list of medicines for four common chronic conditions were added in 2017, but for the poorest households, pensioners, veterans and people with disabilities only.
 Medicines are by far the largest driver of catastrophic health spending, particularly among poorer households.
 The fact that dental care is a relatively minor driver of financial hardship suggests that households prioritise other health care needs, potentially resulting in high levels of unmet need for dental care.

 Long waiting times are not a concern as health care providers do not face caps on service volume and providers have been increasing their capacity since the introduction of the UHCP in 2013.
 In the absence of strong regulation of service prices, or any mechanism in place to control service volume, the government relies on coverage policy to manage health care expenditure growth.
 In the past, complicated administrative procedures were also used to control access to benefits, but these have gradually been replaced with more user-friendly digital solutions.